A Pragmatics-Centered Evaluation Framework for Natural Language Understanding: Related Work

-However, the generated datasets do not allow an evaluation to measure directly how well a model deals with the semantic phenomena present in the original dataset, since some sentences use artificially generated reported speech.

-Thus, NLI data could be used to evaluate discourse analysis, but it is not clear how to generate examples that are not overly artificial.
-Moreover, it is unclear to what extent the examples in existing NLI datasets are required to deal with pragmatics.

-SuperGLUE \cite{wang-etal-2018-glue} updates GLUE with six novel tasks that are selected to be even more challenging.
-Two of them deal with contextualized lexical semantics, two tasks are a form of question answering, and two of them are NLI problems.
-One of those NLI tasks, CommitmentBank\footnote{https://github.com/mcdm/CommitmentBank/}, is the only explicitly discourse-related task.
+SuperGLUE~\cite{wang-etal-2018-glue} updates GLUE with six novel tasks that are selected to be even more challenging.
+Two of those tasks deal with contextualized lexical semantics, another two tasks are a form of question answering, and the remaining two are NLI problems.
+Only one of these NLI tasks, viz.
+CommitmentBank~\cite{deMarneffe_Simons_Tonhauser_2019}, is related to pragmatics.

-Discourse relation prediction has been used by \cite{Nie2017} and \cite{sileo2019discovery} for sentence representation learning evaluation, but the dataset they use (PDTB \cite{pdtb2.0}) is included in ours.
+Another effort towards evaluation of general purpose NLP systems is DecaNLP~\cite{McCann2018decaNLP}.
+The ten tasks of this benchmark are all framed as question answering.
+For example, a question answering task is derived from a sentiment analysis task using artificial questions such as {\it Is this sentence positive or negative?} Four of these tasks deal with semantic parsing, and other tasks include NLI and sentiment analysis.
+Pragmatic phenomena can be involved in some tasks (e.g. the summarization task) although it is hard to assess to what extent.

+Discourse relation prediction has punctually been used for sentence representation learning evaluation, by~\newcite{Nie2017} and~\newcite{sileo2019discovery}, but they all used only one dataset (viz.
+PDTB; Prasad et al., 2008 ), which we included in our benchmark.
+Discourse has also been considered for evaluation in the field of machine translation. \newcite{laubli-etal-2018-machine} showed that neural models achieve superhuman results on sentence-level translations but that current models yield underwhelming results when considering document-level translations, also making a case for discourse-aware evaluations.
+DiscoEval~\cite{chen-etal-2019-evaluation} proposed a more principled evaluation of discourse modeling in NLP models.
+However, they mirror SentEval in that they rely on sentence embeddings and fixed compositions, which has been shown to be restrictive~\cite{sileo-etal-2019-composition}, and not necessarily in line with state of the art systems.
+Moreover, they focus on rather shallow aspects of document structure such as the position of sentences within a document.

-Other evaluations, like linguistic probing \cite{ConneauProbe,belinkov2019analysis,wang2018glue} focus on an internal understanding of what is captured by the models (e.g. syntax, lexical content), rather than measuring performance on external tasks, and are outside the scope of this work.
+Other evaluations, such as linguistic probing or GLUE diagnostics~\cite{ConneauProbe,belinkov2019analysis,wang2018glue} focus on an internal understanding of what is captured by the models (e.g. syntax, lexical content), rather than measuring performance on external tasks; this provides a complementary viewpoint, but it is outside the scope of this work.